 Are you ready to take steps toward a more vibrant, colorful faith as you grow in your understanding of the Torah?
 Here are a few things to think about on the journey.

 The Torah is God’s Word, as spoken to the Children of Israel.
 It contains five books, known also as the Pentateuch or the books of Moses.
 The Torah begins with creation and continues to follow the Israelites through their enslavement in Egypt and their arrival at the Promised Land.

 Why read the Torah?

 Scripture as a whole is a powerful and necessary resource for learning about God and His plan of redemption for His children.
-It’s how we learn about the God we were created to love!
+It’s how we learn about God whom we were created to love!
 But the Torah, in particular, holds the historic, cultural, and prophetic context for everything we read in the New Testament.
 The journey of the Israelites from Egypt to the Promised Land sets the stage for us to celebrate Yeshua for who He is and all He has done!

 In other words, without an understanding of the Torah and the Old Testament, we can never fully grasp the New Testament!
 The two go hand in hand and are meant to be read as a metanarrative, or one, complete story.

 To learn more about why you should read the Torah, Begin Here.